baseboxorg/community-node/doc/FAQ.md

 > We will give certain publicity recommendations to increase our recommended super representatives' chances of being elected super delegates.

-#FAQ#
+# FAQ #

 ***What is the Tron Main Net?***

-The Tron main net, which launches on May 31, 2018, is a peer-to-peer (p2p) network that hosts the Tron blockchain.
+The Tron main net, which launches on June 26, 2018, is a peer-to-peer (p2p) network that hosts the Tron blockchain.

 ***What is the Tron blockchain?***